 Dr Massey aims to shed light on the underlying cause of MS and how, once depleted, the immune systems regrows or reboots to restore a functional immune system.
 Specifically, she aims to identify changes in the balance of white blood cells that prevent inflammation and white blood cells that cause inflammation.
 This will give us key insights into the immune system post-AHSCT, and may help in enhancing understanding of how AHSCT works for MS.

 To date, several aims of the study have been realised using the St Vincent’s Hospital MS database and biobank.
-A deep exploration of white blood cells called lymphocytes has been performed in patients that have undergone AHSCT to better understand the immune reconstitution.
-The key findings are around the patterns of immune reconstruction following AHSCT, measuring lymphocyte subsets, and identifying important markers that may be implicated in MS relapses or worsening disease.
+A deep exploration of white blood cells called lymphocytes has been performed in people with MS who have undergone AHSCT to better understand the immune reconstitution.
+The key findings are around the patterns of immune reconstruction following AHSCT, measuring different types of lymphocytes, and identifying important markers that may be implicated in MS relapses or worsening disease.

 During AHSCT, there is initial immune depletion (by chemotherapy) and re-infusion of the stored immune stem cells.
-Immediately following these procedures, there is a very low count of immune cells called lymphocytes in the blood, or “lymphopenia”.
+Immediately following these procedures, there is a very low count of immune cells called lymphocytes in the blood, known as “lymphopenia”.
 Dr Massey has found that a state of lymphopenia favours the regrowth of particular immune T cells that can suppress autoimmunity.
 By measuring immune cells up to 3 years after transplant, the study also showed that even after the number of immune cells has full restored, changes in T cell balance achieved by the transplant remain stable at 3 years post-transplant.
-Interestingly, a specific clone of T cells was detected after AHSCT in one patient at the time of a clinical relapse, and may potentially be associated with relapse, although further work is required to understand this phenomenon.
-The findings of this part of the study are being prepared for publication during 2021.
+Dr Massey’s work suggests that the main mechanism behind sustained remission from MS after AHSCT is related to the depletion of inflammatory immune cells.
+Interestingly, a specific type of T cell was detected after AHSCT in one patient at the time of a clinical relapse, and may potentially be associated with relapse, although further work is required to understand this phenomenon.

 Updated: 21 January, 2020